SauronClaus/FCT/Characters/readMe.txt

 26. Brand- what's the parent company?
 (Disney, 20th Century Fox, etc.)
 27. Contributors- the names of the people contributing to this particular file.
 28. Variants- variants of the character (Iron Man Mk.
 I, Bombastic Bag-Man, etc.) These should mostly be cosmetic- any variants that add changes to the tags will be handled later.
+29. The Prime Version of the character- what the info in the main file refers to.
-29. Special Character?
+30. Special Character?
 Just add a No here, we'll fix that up later.

 Alright so other important notes:
 - If you can't find the info on somebody, no worries, just leave the line blank.
 I can spin around later and check it out if need be.
 It's very important that the line exists though- screws up the code if it doesn't.